 One supposed evidence for evolution is that life began spontaneously in the earth’s vast oceans approximately three billion years ago.3 Textbooks, magazines, and television documentaries constantly bombard us with this so-called fact.
 Just what is the evidence for the evolution of life from nonliving molecules?
 There isn’t any!
 There is no method to determine what the earth’s “ancient atmosphere” was like or the composition of the oceans at that time.4 No one was there to test or examine that environment.
 No one can say with certainty what the chemical makeup of the primordial oceans was.
 So how can it be claimed that simple proteins and nucleic acids arose spontaneously?

 Based on our knowledge of these molecules using observational science in the present, it is difficult to imagine these processes happening by naturalistic processes.
 No scientific observation has ever shown how these complex molecules could arise spontaneously, let alone evolve simultaneously and assemble themselves in such a way as to become alive.
-One prominent evolutionist, Leslie Orgel, notes, “And so, at first glance, one might have to conclude that life could never, in fact, have originated by chemical means.”5
+One prominent evolutionist, the late Leslie Orgel, noted, “And so, at first glance, one might have to conclude that life could never, in fact, have originated by chemical means.”5

 One of the primary evidences used to support the theory of evolution is the fossil record.
 Evolutionists have long proposed that the fossilized remains of dead organisms, both plant and animal, found in the rock layers prove that life has evolved on the earth over millions of years.
 Using observational science, how can this conclusion be reached?
 There are only the fossils themselves to examine.
 These fossils only exist in the present.
 There is no method to determine directly what happened to these creatures; neither to determine how they died, nor how they were buried in the sediment, nor how long it took for them to fossilize.
 Although it is possible to make up a story to explain the fossil record, this contrived story does not meet the criteria for true scientific investigation.
 A story about the past cannot be scientifically tested in the present.